ameert/skeleton_thesis/README.md

 The formatting requirements for the Dept. of Physics and Astronomy are the standard requirements of the university, but be sure to double-check this!!!

+-Usage
+Write your chapters following the structure of the example_chapter.
+Include them in the topfile "thesis.tex."
+Then compile using the make file "make all" will compile to pdf creating a dvi, ps and pdf copy.
+There is a make clean and make clobber to clean the directories.